test-juno-sh/juno-website-test/_posts/2017-09-01-ssl-self-signed-cert.markdown

 [Download configuration file](/images/openssl.cnf) and put it in the folder, where you are going to store your SSH keys and certificates.

-Open configuration file in a text editor of your choice and put domain names and/or IP addresses of your servers at the bottom, in the *[ alt_names ]* section.
+Open configuration file in a text editor of your choice and put domain names and/or IP addresses of your servers at the bottom, in the (should be bold ->) *[ alt_names ]* section.
 If you connect to your server using its IP address (which happens to be **192.168.0.1**), your configuration file should end with:

 ```
 ...